1. Standard Terms Applicable to each SLA:

 D.3 Spambrella will make a good faith estimation of the spam capture rate based on the regular and prompt submission to the Spambrella support center of all false negatives to report spam missed by the Service.

 D.4 Spambrella will estimate the percentage of spam detected by the Service by dividing the number of spam emails identified by the Service as recorded in the Service report logs by all spam emails sent to Customer.
-Spambrella will estimate all spam emails sent to Customer by adding the number of spam messages (false negatives) missed by the Service and reported to the Service support team to the number of spam emails detected by the Service.
+Spambrella will estimate all spam emails sent to Customers by adding the number of spam messages (false negatives) missed by the Service and reported to the Service support team to the number of spam emails detected by the Service.

 E. False Positive SLA